Bolivia - Country Commercial Guide

 Overview

 The Bolivian Constitution guarantees public access to medicines and prioritizes domestic production of generic drugs.
 Each geographic department in Bolivia is responsible for its own procurement.
 Departments often buy large quantities of equipment and supplies at once and often favor U.S. products.
-Several departmental governments are in the process of investing substantial resources to their third-tier hospitals long overdue for expansion and updates.
+Departmental governments now have a lower budget for health programs since the Bolivian Government ended the COVID-19 emergency in July 2023, which limited access to emergency funding.
 Bolivia permits the importation of medical devices and pharmaceuticals.
-There is virtually no local production of medical devices and products, so importation of those products is necessary.
+There is no significant local production of medical devices and products, meaning importation of those products remains necessary.
 Bolivia produces a limited number of pharmaceutical products, mainly for domestic consumption.
 U.S. firms should note that Bolivia does not have a law prohibiting brand infringement or other forms of copycat registration of pharmaceutical products.
-Firms may experience difficulties protecting their intellectual property rights and should not expect chemical information to remain confidential (see additional information on intellectual property protection in the “Protection of Property Rights” section).
+Consequently, firms may experience difficulties protecting their intellectual property rights and should not expect chemical information to remain confidential (see additional information on intellectual property protection in the “Protection of Property Rights” section).
 Non-communicable diseases are a threat to Bolivian health.
-During the COVID-19 pandemic municipality-run first and second tier hospitals have procured more medical devices like ventilators and oxygen therapy equipment.

 Table: Pharmaceuticals and Medical Equipment, million USD